FIWARE/tutorials.Entity-Relationships/README.md

 As you can see there are currently three additional property attributes present `description`, `category` and `controlledProperty`

-## Creating a one-to-many Relationship
+## Creating one-to-one or one-to-many Relationships

-In databases, foreign keys are often used to designate a one-to-many relationship - for example a building can hold many devices.
+In databases, foreign keys are often used to designate one-to-one or  one-to-many relationships - for example a building has a single owner but can hold many devices.
 In order to remember this information we need to add an association relationship similar to a foreign key.
-Batch processing can again be used to amend the existing the **TemperatureSensor** and **FillingLevelSensor** entities to add a `controllingAsset` attribute holding the relationship to each building controlled by the device.
+Batch processing can again be used to amend the existing the **TemperatureSensor** and **FillingLevelSensor** entities to add a `controllingAsset` attribute holding the one-to-one relationship to each building controlled by the device.
 According to the Smart Data Model [Device](https://swagger.lab.fiware.org/?url=https://smart-data-models.github.io/dataModel.Device/Device/swagger.yaml) definition `https://uri.fiware.org/ns/data-models#controllingAsset` is the URI long name to be used for this relationship, and the value of the `controllingAsset` attribute corresponds to a URN associated to a **Building** entity